 Sarah Warshauer Freedman studies the teaching and learning of written language, as well as ways English is taught in schools.
 Her research focuses on US schools but also includes cross-national comparisons.
 Besides studying written language, she is interested in societal divisions that lead to conflict and inequality.
-Over the past ten years she has become interested in teaching and learning about civics and has studied how adolescents on varied sides of societal divides develop as citizens and civic actors.
+She has conducted research on teaching and learning about civics and has studied how adolescents on varied sides of societal divides develop as citizens and civic actors.
 Her work in on societal divides has included research on the role of education in reconstructing societies after genocide in Rwanda and the former Yugoslavia.
 Current studies focus on youth civic development.
 She is writing about research in the divided societies of Northern Ireland, South Africa, and the US and was funded by a multi-year award from the Spencer Foundation.
 It involves a partnership with Facing History and Ourselves.
 She also is on a National Academy of Education Steering Committee for Civic Education and is contributing to a volume to be published by the Academy in 2021.
 Much of Professor Freedman's research includes collaborations with teachers and practitioner researchers.

 Freedman's newest book, Teaching in the First Year, was edited with Berkeley colleague, Jabari Mahiri, and brings together their work at Berkeley in teacher education and teacher research.
 Other books include Response to Student Writing (1987) and edited The Acquisition of Written Language: Response and Revision (1985).